amazon-connect/amazon-connect-streams/Documentation.md

 ```
 var millis = connection.getStateDuration();
 ```
-Get the duration of the connection state in milliseconds relative to local time.
+Get the duration of the connection state, in milliseconds, relative to local time.
 This takes into account time skew between the JS client and the Connect backend servers.